zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/gettting-started/setup/setup.md

     ![Import Recipe](images/recipe-configure.png)

-3. On the Configuration Editor page, move to the connection and click the **Edit** icon.
+3. On the Configuration Editor page, find the Order Process connection under the *Connections* section and click the **Edit** icon.

    ![Import Recipe](images/recipe-configure-connection.png)